gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 generate an ABORT chunk.
 The ERROR handling follows what specified in
 {{etmout}}.

-In the PROTECTED state any ULP SCTP messages for any PPID MAY be exchanged in the protected SCTP association.
+In the PROTECTED state any ULP SCTP messages for any PPID SHALL be exchanged in the protected SCTP association.

 When entering the PROTECTED state, a Restart DTLS connection